Handy Tips to Fix iCloud Photos Not Syncing Issues

 - Turn on the Cellular Data option for Photo Sharing.

 Part 4.
-Alternative Way to Sync iPhone Photos: dr.fone - Transfer (iOS)
+Alternative to Sync iPhone Photos: Dr.Fone - Phone Manager (iOS)

-If you want to sync your photos between different devices, then simply use dr.fone – Transfer (iOS).
+If you want to sync your photos between different devices, then simply use Dr.Fone - Phone Manager (iOS).
 This iPhone manager will make it easier for you to transfer your photos between iPhone and computer, iPhone and other smartphones, and iPhone and iTunes.
 Not just photos, you can also transfer music, videos, contacts, messages, and other important data files.
 It is a user-friendly tool that comes with a native file explorer as well.
-By using dr.fone – Transfer (iOS), you can have a direct control on your phone’s data.
+By using Dr.Fone - Phone Manager (iOS), you can have direct control over your phone’s data.

-Sync Photos beteen iOS Devices and PC/Mac without iCloud/iTunes.
+Sync Photos between iOS Devices and PC/Mac without iCloud/iTunes.

 - Transfer media files between iOS devices and iTunes.